 In-House Maintenance Workers

 District-employed maintenance workers with multi-decade careers at Olathe USD 233 facilities may have carried the most persistent cumulative exposure of any group — grinding, scraping, and patching in the same buildings year after year.
-These workers are alleged to have repeatedly disturbed joint compound containing asbestos fibers in products such as National Gypsum’s Gold Bond and United States Gypsum’s Sheetrock drywall finishing materials.
+These workers are alleged to have repeatedly disturbed joint compound containing asbestos fibers in products such as ’s Gold Bond** and **United States Gypsum’s drywall finishing materials.
 Unlike tradesmen who rotated among job sites, in-house maintenance workers returned to the same reportedly ACM-containing environments throughout their careers, creating a pattern of repeated exposure that is well-documented in asbestos disease literature.

 In-house maintenance workers at Olathe USD 233 who have been diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer face the same unyielding two-year deadline under K.S.A. § 60-513.
 The cumulative nature of your exposure may actually strengthen your claim — but only if that claim is filed in time.